Left Opposition: Emergence and dissolution

-After their expulsion by the XVth Congress, Zinoviev, Kamenev and their supporters immediately surrendered to Stalin, "admitted their mistakes" and were readmitted to the Communist Party in 1928, although they never regained their former influence and eventually perished in the Great Purge.
+After their expulsion by the XVth Congress, Zinoviev, Kamenev, and their supporters immediately surrendered to Stalin, "admitted their mistakes" and were readmitted to the Communist Party in 1928, although they never regained their former influence and eventually perished in the Great Purge.
 Trotsky and his supporters, on the other hand, refused to capitulate to Stalin and were exiled to remote areas of the Soviet Union in early 1928.
 Trotsky was eventually expelled from the country in February 1929, sent into exile in Turkey.
 Trotsky's supporters remained in exile, but their resolve began to waver in 1929 as Stalin turned against Bukharin and Rykov and adopted the policy of collectivization, which appeared to be close to the policies that the Left Opposition had advocated earlier.
 The Left Opposition attempted to field opposition candidates against the official Communist Party candidates in the 1929 elections, but to no avail.
 Most (but not all) prominent Left Opposition members recanted between 1929 and 1934, but they nearly all perished during the Great Purge of the mid-late 1930s along with the Oppositionists who remained unrepentant.

 Some of its members, while claiming to have given up on their old views, participated in the underground opposition in the USSR.
-They, like I.N.
-Smirnov, even maintained contact with Trotsky and his son Sedov.
-During this period, the trostkyists entered an opposition bloc with several other groups, for example the members of the former Right Opposition.
+They, like I. N. Smirnov, even maintained contact with Trotsky and his son Sedov.
+During this period, the Trotskyists formed an opposition bloc with several other groups, for example the members of the former Right Opposition.
 Historian Pierre Broué stated that the opposition groups were dissolved in early 1933, when many of its members were arrested.
-However, some documents found in 2018 showed that the Underground Left Opposition stayed active even in prison, in fact, the prisons became their centers of activities.
+However, some documents found in 2018 showed that the Underground Left Opposition stayed active even in prison; in fact, the prisons became their centers of activity.

 In the meantime, Trotsky founded the International Left Opposition in 1930.
 It was meant to be an opposition group within the Comintern, but members of the Comintern were immediately expelled as soon as they joined (or were suspected of joining) the ILO.
-The ILO therefore concluded that opposing Stalinism from within the communist organizations controlled by Stalin's supporters had become impossible, so new organizations had to be formed.
+The ILO therefore concluded that opposing Stalinism from within the Communist organizations controlled by Stalin's supporters had become impossible, so new organizations had to be formed.
 In 1933, the ILO was renamed the International Communist League (ICL), which formed the basis of the Fourth International, founded in Paris in 1938.

+Several members of the Left Opposition also engaged in literary-intellectual activities following their forced exile from Moscow during the interwar period.
+Radek wrote a biographical account of Lenin, Rakovsky produced a work on the left-wing socialist Saint-Simon, Preobrazhensky completed books on the Soviet economy and the economy of medieval Europe, Smilga chronicled the Bukharian school of thought, and Dingelstedt produced essays on the social structure of India.